5k-mirrors/poe-live-search-manager/README.md

 #### FIREBASE_DATABASE_URL

-The Realtime Database URL to initialize Firebase SDK at client-side.
+The Realtime Database URL.
+It [must be specified](https://firebase.google.com/docs/database/web/start#initialize_the_javascript_sdk) when initializing Firebase SDK to be used at client-side.

 ## Known issues